Lamborghini Huracán: Huracán LP 640-2 STO (2021–2024)

-Huracán Tecnica (2022–present)
+Huracán LP 640-2 Tecnica (2022–2024)

 Unveiled on April 12, 2022, The Huracán Tecnica sits between the EVO RWD and the track-focused STO.
 It is 6.1 cm longer than the EVO, but is the same height and width.
-It uses the naturally-aspirated V10 engine from the STO and has a top speed of 325 km/h and an acceleration time of 0–100 km/h in 3.2 seconds.
-According to Lamborghini, the Tecnica's aerodynamic changes increase downforce 35 percent and reduce drag by 20 percent compared to the EVO.
+It uses the naturally aspirated V10 engine from the STO and has a top speed of 325 km/h and an acceleration time of 0–100 km/h in 3.2 seconds.
+According to Lamborghini, the Tecnica's aerodynamic changes increase downforce by 35 percent and reduce drag by 20 percent compared to the EVO.